mayank1014/FoodOrderingApp/README.md

 ## User Features
 User Registration: Users can register by providing their information, and the system validates the input.

-User Login: Registered users can log in with their credentials.
+User Login: Registered users can login with their credentials.

 Remember Me: The "Remember Me" functionality allows users to stay logged in even after closing the browser.